Linda Christianson - Host Potter

 Nancy Green, Watkinsville, GA

+Although I grew up in a suburb of Cleveland, Ohio, as a child I spent every possible moment in the country exploring the woods and playing in creeks.
+The earthy tones and minimalism of my functional pots reflect the nature that surrounded me as a child.
+I gravitate towards a pot that is casual, quiet, and appears to have grown right out of the spot it sits.
 My aesthetic falls into a minimalist category, less is more for me.
-I am drawn to and hope to create tableware and vases that have an organic and natural quality to them.
+I am drawn to and hope to create pots that have an organic and natural quality to them.
 These are the pots that pull me in.
 Their irregularities give these pots a personality not unlike our own physical presence.
-I juxtapose minimal, simple clean lines, designs that are unadorned but have a strong presence with aspects that are loose, organic and casual.
+I juxtapose minimalism, simple clean lines, designs that are unadorned but have a strong presence with aspects that are loose, organic, and casual.

 nancygreenceramics@gmail.com